Who’s ready to ride Epcot’s first roller coaster ever?

 Enter Guardians of the Galaxy: Cosmic Rewind, which features “a first-of-its-kind programmable Omnicoaster ride system, where guests can be rotated along the ride track towards the action.”

-To be clear, as confirmed by Entertainment Weekly in December 2021, the ride vehicles spin in “a controlled turn versus free-spinning motion — toward the action Imagineers want you to see, while the coaster track travels in another direction.”
+To be clear, the ride vehicles spin in a controlled turn, not a free-spinning motion.
+This way, you’re being directed towards the action, while the coaster track travels in another direction.

 How tall do you have to be to ride Guardians of the Galaxy: Cosmic Rewind?